bahmoudd/arch-install-guide/README.md

 Arch Linux is an independently-developed rolling-release distribution of Linux.
 This means that there are no major updates that are delivered to Arch, unlike Windows.
 Instead, Arch delivers updates in small, frequent amounts, meaning that you have access to the latest drivers, firmware and software as soon as it's available.
 Since Arch is based off the Linux kernel, it's distributed under the GNU GPLv2 license, meaning that anyone can view the kernel, and what makes up Arch, as well as being able to modify it any point, so long as the software remains open-source.

 Arch Linux is fantastic for its Arch User Repository (AUR) and simplicity of design.
 It is well known for its straightforwardness and is relatively easy for the end user to understand directly, rather than having to dig through multiple layers of graphical interfaces.
 The package manager - pacman - has no GUI, meaning that everything has to be installed through the command line.
 This may seem a bit scary at first, but in this guide, I will go through how to install Arch Linux, and how to use its many features.

+## A few notes before you continue with the guide

+- Anything within square brackets, e.g. ```[text]``` means you should substitute with what's between those square brackets.
+For example, ```[Root Partition UUID]``` means you have to put the UUID of your partition in place of the square brackets and the text within them.
+- Any collapsable sections with small text are optional, and can be skipped.
+For example.
+- Any text after hashtags explain the command you are running and are not to be included when you type in the command.

 ---